 Student loan borrowers want to know what’s the latest news on President Biden’s student loan forgiveness plan.
 Here’s a roundup of recent developments and what might happen next.

 Recent Student Loan Forgiveness Developments

-The U.S. Department of Education and the Justice Department are reviewing whether the President has the legal authority to cancel up to $50,000 in student loan debt through executive action.
+The U.S. Department of Education and the Justice Department are reviewing whether the President has the legal authority to cancel up to $50,000 in federal student loan debt through executive action.
 There is no timetable on when these reports will be issued.
 There may be delays because Congress has not yet confirmed key policy advisors in both departments.

 The White House’s Domestic Policy Council will consider how student loan forgiveness should be targeted, regardless of whether it is implemented through executive action or legislation.